Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 If you want to use pre-cooked rotisserie chicken in this recipe, you will need to wait to add it at the last 15 minutes of cooking time.

-STEP TWO: Using a slotted spoon, remove the bacon to a paper towel-lined paper plate.
-Pour off all but two tablespoons of the bacon grease from the pot.
-You will save the cooked bacon for the garnish.
+Using a slotted spoon, remove the cooked bacon, place it onto a paper towel-lined plate, and set aside.
+Drain off all the bacon fat from the pot.

 PRO TIP: